alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 That is definitely too large for an initial model.
 Also, the proportions have changed since then.

+We have also abandoned the idea of using hydrogen as fuel instead of using an electrical battery.
+The inefficiencies of converting energy to hydrogen, and then hydrogen back to energy, are high.
+Also the need to store the resulting water as intermediate product negate any weight advantages.

 ### 🫴 Scaling Up

 This scale model does not have any kind of hydrogen regeneration: